MC-DeltaT/cpu-performance-demos/mov-elimination/README.md

 ## Overview

-A demonstration of `mov` elimination, an optimisation done by the CPU where unnecessary `mov` instructions may be elided.
+A demonstration of `mov` elimination, an optimisation where unnecessary `mov` instructions may be elided.

 This demo consists of two almost identical assembly programs, `with-mov.s` and `without-mov.s`.
 Each program contains a loop which simply counts down a counter.
 In `with-mov`, there is an extraneous `mov` in the loop dependency chain.
 In `without-mov`, the extra `mov` is not present.